abcin2/davidcas9/README.md

 📫 How to reach me: ...

-Open an issue on my repo with a way to reach you.
+Open an issue on this repo with a way to reach you.

 ⚡ Fun fact: